'Hello' from Peter Cummings, Head of Senior School

 - Volleyball (boys and girls)

-The College has maintained a very high standard in CISSA sport over the years, achieving overall winning status in the 2017 championships for Championship Girls; Championship Boys; and Championship School.
+The school has maintained a very high standard in CISSA sport over the years, achieving overall winning status in the 2017 championships for Championship Girls; Championship Boys; and Championship School.

 - Training for cross country and track and field events

-- The opportunity to attain their Bronze Medallion (as part of the HPE program)
+- The opportunity to attain their Bronze Medallion Lifesaving Award (as part of the HPE program)

 Extra-curricular at Peace